rgball4/Airbnb-Captsone/README.md

 # Airbnb — Agent of Gentrification?
-Effects of Airbnb Listings on Cities and Determinants of Successful Listings
+Effects of Airbnbs on Cities and Determinants of Successful Listings

 ![image](https://user-images.githubusercontent.com/50972659/130538682-7518b0b0-6cb1-4809-a00a-0de9f2a2869a.png)